Chat with AI

 What is income protection insurance?

 Income protection insurance is a policy that makes sure you get a regular income until you're well enough to return to work.
+If you get injured or fall ill and have to take sick leave, it can pay you up to 70% of your normal income until you can work again.
 It allows you to concentrate on your recovery, giving you the financial resilience to help cover your outgoings and provide lasting peace of mind.

 Do I need income protection?